cspogil/IntroCS/README.md

 ## TODO

 Home
-* Move what is POGIL to the about page
+* Move 'What is POGIL' to the About page
 * fix aspect ratio issues in slideshow

 About